Jiyajiya21/8-Week-SQL-Challenge-/README.md

 # 8-Week-SQL-Challenge-Case-1

-SQL solution to the Case Study #1 - Danny's Diner
+SQL solution to the Case Study #1 - Danny's Dinner

 TASK